We would encourage our clients to think about these key 8 actionable items before year-end, with the help of their financial advisors.

 Who will my wealth be left to when I pass?
 This is the function of naming beneficiaries on certain accounts like IRA’s.
 You should re-evaluate these named beneficiaries every few years and double check them.

-8. Finally, during an especially volatile year like 2022, we believe it’s important to limit your emotions and stick to the plan: At KAR we work with each client to develop a fully customized investment and holistic plan.
+Finally, it is always important to limit your emotions and their potential negative impact on your investment plan.
+At KAR we work with each client to develop a fully customized investment and holistic plan.
 This plan is designed for the long-term to help our clients achieve financial peace of mind.
 During volatile markets, it’s important to ensure that you have a carefully crafted plan that can be followed through the inevitable ups and downs of the market.

 This report is based on the assumptions and analysis made and believed to be reasonable by Advisor.
 However, no assurance can be given that Advisor’s opinions or expectations will be correct.
 This report is intended for informational purposes only and should not be considered a recommendation or solicitation to purchase securities.
 The information provided here should not be considered to be tax advice and all investors should consult their tax advisors about the specifics of their own tax situation to determine any proper course of action for them.
 KAR does not provide tax advice and nothing herein should be construed as tax advice, and information presented here may not be true or applicable for all income tax situations.
 Past performance is no guarantee of future results.